emmanr/personal-typescript-guide/README.md

 > For add function, since we return a number, the type will be a number.
 > For subtract function, the type will be void since we only log to the console the result, and we did not return anything.
+> Typescript will not automatically assign or do inference in argument, instead it will become type `any`

 <p align="right">(<a href="#top">back to top</a>)</p>